 Water fountains throughout the gardens have been temporarily turned off.
 Please ensure you bring plenty of water on your visit.

 The Diggers shop at Adelaide Botanic Garden is open every day from 10am - 5pm.

-Our indoor botanical collection spaces are now open.
-This includes the Bicentennial Conservatory and the Palm House as well as the Santos Museum of Economic Botany which will operate with reduced opening hours.
+Our indoor botanical collection spaces are open.
+This includes the Bicentennial Conservatory, the Palm House, Santos Museum of Economic Botany, and the Amazon Waterlily Pavilion.

-As part of our COVID-safe plan, you will notice some changes as part of visitation to these spaces.
-The number of people allowed in each venue has been restricted to allow for the government social distancing requirement of 1.5 metres.
+As part of our COVID-safe plan, the number of people allowed in each venue has been restricted to allow for the government social distancing requirement of 1.5 metres.
 For everyone's safety, please respect the capacity limits inside each building: